LedgerProject/safepkt/README.md

 This project is implemented in the context of the European [NGI LEDGER program](https://ledger-3rd-open-call.fundingbox.com/).

 This prototype aims at bringing more automation
-to the field of software verification tools targeting rust-based programs.
+to the field of software verification tools targeting rust-based smart contracts.

 See [SafePKT description](https://ledgerproject.github.io/home/#/teams/SafePKT)